Day Trips From Sorrento Along The Amalfi Coast

 Beach Days in Meta

-From our perch high above Sant’ Agnello we could see the beach at Meta below the cliffs.
+From our perch high above Sant’ Agnello we saw the beach at Meta below the cliffs.
 This was one of our favourite day trip from Sorrento.

-When we hit the beach level we saw a wide range of beachfront bagnis to choose from but headed to the far north under under the cliffs we could see from our balcony.
+When we hit the beach level we saw a wide range of beachfront bagnis to choose from.
+But headed to the far north under under the cliffs we saw from our balcony.
 We paid our 10€ for two lounge chairs and got set up pointing into the sun.
 We had clearly found the locals beach.
-As the day wore on, the beach became busier and more crowded making us wonder how wild it was on a weekend rather than on a Monday!
+As the day wore on, the beach became busier and more crowded.
+We wondered how wild it was on a weekend rather than on a Monday!

 The La Conca restaurant that ran our beach concession offered a full lunch menu including a good house wine.
 We took our time over lunch, figuring the hour out of the sun would help to cool us down.

 With water shoes on, the slightly rocky entry to the water was manageable.
-While I snuck in one step at a time, David did his usual dive beside me to urge me to move faster.
-The water was certainly still swimmable in mid-October, especially after cooking in the sun for a bit.
+I snuck in one step at a time.
+But David did his usual dive beside me to urge me to move faster.
+The water was certainly still swimmable in mid-October.
+Especially after cooking in the sun for a bit.